helios-network/helios-core/helios-chain/modules/exchange/spec/04_state_transitions.md

 - `ValidateBasic` for proposal
 - Validate `BaseDenom` and `QuoteDenom` are valid
 - Validate if same market does not exist by `msg.BaseDenom` and `msg.QuoteDenom`
-- Calculate RelayerFeeShareRate based on exchange module params. **Note:** for INJ currency, relayer share rate is set to 100%
+- Calculate RelayerFeeShareRate based on exchange module params. **Note:** for HELIOS currency, relayer share rate is set to 100%
 - Save spot market with calculated `ticker`, `baseDenom`, `quoteDenom`, `exchangeParams.DefaultSpotMakerFeeRate`, `exchangeParams.DefaultSpotTakerFeeRate`, `relayerFeeShareRate`, `minPriceTickSize`, `minQuantityTickSize`, `marketID`, and `MarketStatus_Active`.

 ## Perpetual market launch proposal